Plavix Drug Injuries in Virginia

 One of the best-selling prescription drugs in the country, Plavix is intended to prevent strokes and heart attacks with a greater effectiveness and less chance of stomach upset than aspirin.
 Mounting research, however, indicates that Plavix actually increases the risk for stroke or heart attack in some patients, and also contributes to a host of other medical problems.

-If you’ve suffered harm as a result of taking Plavix or other defective prescription drugs, the product liability attorneys in Norfolk at Kalfus & Nachman PC may be able to help you pursue financial compensation.
+If you’ve suffered harm as a result of taking Plavix or other defective prescription drugs, the product liability attorneys in Virginia at Kalfus & Nachman PC may be able to help you pursue financial compensation.

 Please call (855) 880-8163 for a free case review at one of our conveniently located Virginia offices